lu1smgb/lu1smgb/README.md

 ## 🇬🇧/🇺🇸 Hello!

-_Coming soon... meanwhile, you can always use the translator_ My name is Luis Miguel Guirado Bautista.
+My name is Luis Miguel Guirado Bautista.
 Im student of Computer Engineering at Granada University.
 I choosed the Intelligent Systems and Computing branch.